Nordstrom/tdsql/README.md

 Installation Instructions
 -------------------------
+* Ensure the jruby bunfler gem is installed: `jruby -S gem install bundler`
+* From the root of the repo, run `jruby -S bundle install`
 * Ensure jruby is installed and present in the PATH
-* Make sure tdsql has execute permissions: chmod +x tdsql
+* Make sure tdsql has execute permissions:
+  `chmod +x tdsql`
-* Create a symlink in /usr/local/bin replacing "~/src" with your clone path: ln -s ~/src/tdsql/tdsql /usr/local/bin/tdsql
+* Create a symlink in /usr/local/bin replacing "~/src" with your clone path:
+  `ln -s ~/src/tdsql/tdsql /usr/local/bin/tdsql`

 Usage
 --------------------------
-Type tdsql --help for a list of parameters.
+Type `tdsql --help` for a list of parameters.
-DB connection information can be provided either with the individual command line args --hostname, --username, and --password or by specifying just a --hostname and have the username and password stored in an external configuration file.
-If no --hostname is specified, then the first host found in configuration is used automatically.
+DB connection information can be provided either with the individual command line args `--hostname`, `--username`, and `--password` or by specifying just a `--hostname` and have the username and password stored in an external configuration file.
+If no `--hostname` is specified, then the first host found in configuration is used automatically.

-The sql query to execute can be specified right at the command line via the --command argument or the --file argument can specify a file path containing the command to run.
+The sql query to execute can be specified right at the command line via the `--command` argument or the `--file` argument can specify a file path containing the command to run.
 If neither is specified then an interactive REPL session is initiated.

 It is not necessary to pass any arguments at all.
 This will result in a REPL session connected to the default host.